simulot/immich-go/readme.md

     - [X] but keep files with the same name: ex IMG_0201.jpg if they aren't duplicates
     - [ ] some files may have different names (ex IMG_00195.jpg and IMAGE_00195 (1).jpg) and are true duplicates
 - [X] replace the server photo, if the file to upload is better.
+    - [ ] TODO: Update any album with the new version of the asset
 - [ ] delete local file after successful upload (not for import!)
 - [ ] upload XMP sidecar files
 - [ ] select or exclude assets to upload by